LBCamden/lbcamden-frontend/README.md

 > VS Code users may find the [Vitest extension](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) useful while developing changes.

 ### How to run visual regression tests
+LBCamden Frontend implement visual regression tests for each component, pattern and full page example using [Chromatic](https://www.chromatic.com/).
+Visual regression testing is only available to internal Camden users, or via personal Chromatic accounts.
+You will need to create a Chromatic project and retrieve the project token to be able to run the tests.

+Once you have your Chromatic project token, use `export CHROMATIC_PROJECT_TOKEN=YOUR_CHROMATIC_PROJECT_TOKEN` and then
 `npm run chromatic`
+to run build and upload all components to Chromatic for testing.
+Follow the instruction outputted to the terminal to review changes and re-baseline your project.

 ## Releasing LBCamden Frontend